 Differences between the Web 2.0 and the Web 3.0 standards:

-Web 2.0 uses the read write web, blogs, web applications, rich media, viral media, tagging or Folksonomy while sharing content and focusing on communities.
+Web 2.0 uses the read-write web, blogs, web applications, rich media, viral media, tagging or Folksonomy while sharing content and focusing on communities.

-The web 3.0 standard also describes the latest trends for artificial intelligence.
+The web 3.0 standard also describes the latest trends in artificial intelligence.
 Mass level use of technology is promptly visible here as in the case of an application that makes hit song predictions based on music websites of various colleges available on the net.
 Web 3.0 aims to highlight intelligence in an organic fashion through the interaction of people.

 Can web 3.0 extend itself to the semantic web concept using artificial intelligence?
 There is plenty on ongoing research to develop software, which uses reasoning based on intelligent agents and description logic.
-These applications perform all logical and reasoning operations using the set of rules, which expresses logical relationship between the data on the net and their concepts.
+These applications perform all logical and reasoning operations using the set of rules, which expresses a logical relationship between the data on the net and their concepts.

 The proposed expansion of the web 3.0 technology includes the following:

 - Mobile devices, Ubiquitous connectivity, mobile internet access with broadband adoption.

 - SaaS business model distributed computing, cloud & grid computing and web services interoperability.

 - Open technologies, open data formats & data license, open API’s and protocols.